ocsoares/twitch-mention-notifier/README.md

   <br />
 </h1>

-> A Chrome extension to notify users when they are mentioned in Twitch chats.
+> A web extension to notify users when they are mentioned in Twitch chats.

-Twitch Mention Notifier is a Google Chrome extension that allows users to receive notifications when they are mentioned in Twitch chats.
+Twitch Mention Notifier is a web extension that allows users to receive notifications when they are mentioned in Twitch chats.
 The extension continuously monitors the chats in which the user is active and displays a notification whenever a mention is detected.

 ## Features ✨